When is the best time to take the tour?

 Is the boat accessible for Wheelchairs?

-Yes, but to access the toilet/cabin, wheelchair users must be able to get out of wheelchair as the doors to each are not wide enough to take the chairs – just a few short footsteps and you will be there – you can check out our published Accessibility Guide.
+Yes, we have a fixed ramp onboard the boat which we pull out onto the pier if berthing side on.
+If we berth with the stern to the pontoon, there is a fixed ramp on the back platform which can be accessed easily and we are there to assist also.
+To access the toilet/cabin, wheelchair users must be able to get out of their wheelchair as the doors to each are not wide enough to take the chairs – just a few short footsteps and you will be there – you can check out our published updated Accessibility Guide.

 Will I be seasick?